© 2025 All Rights reserved WUSF

 That's according to a press release from the U.S. Department of Housing and Urban Development under the Biden-Harris administration, which is no longer available on the federal department's website.

-Five counties — Hillsborough, Pinellas, Pasco, Sarasota and Manatee — and the city of St. Petersburg are slated to receive a total of $2.7 billion in disaster recovery funds.
+Five counties — Hillsborough, Pinellas, Pasco, Sarasota and Manatee — and the city of St. Petersburg are slated to receive a total of $2.7 billion through HUD's Community Development Block Grant Disaster Recovery (CDBG-DR) program.
+The funds can be used to help residents repair homes, rebuild affordable housing in the community and more broadly support economic recovery, with 70 percent of the money required to target low- to moderate-income households.

-The news has sparked conversation and concern among city and county leaders about whether the proposed changes might slow or halt the distribution of anticipated disaster relief.
+The news has sparked conversation and concern among Tampa Bay leaders about whether the proposed changes might slow or halt the distribution of anticipated disaster relief.
 At this point, there's no sign the funds are at risk.

-Local leaders are still early in the process of considering how to use the federal disaster recovery funds.
 Community block grant funding comes with strict spending rules and a long approval process.
 Before the money is dispersed, local governments have to draft action plans, hold public hearings and get approval from HUD.
+Local governments across the greater Tampa Bay region are at different parts of the process.

 "Do we actually know yet ... if we're actually getting this money?" he said.